 “We write to taste life in the moment and in retrospect. ” Anais Nin

 This Persian recipe takes a little time to prepare.
 Each ingredient is gently pan fried and then assembled together for a final roasting.
 I didn’t have any tamarind paste so I substituted lime with brown sugar.
-I also didn’t have fresh tomatoes so I used canned ones instead.
-The sweetness of the sauce makes for a delightful surprising combination to enhance the soft eggplant and brings all the flavors together.
+I also didn’t have fresh tomatoes so I used canned instead.
+The sweetness of the sauce makes for a delightful surprising combination that enhances the soft eggplant and brings all the flavors together.

 Yesterday I started packing up my studio.
-I have just a few more days there and then my blog is ready to end.
-I organized the box of letters I had written Abby she so lovingly saved over the years.
-Over the months, I have read and re-read each letter that spans a decade of the 1990’s.
-Not only is it a precious belonging to me now but also I have also come to see what it also means in a larger context.
-It is a box of longing.
+I have just a few more days there and then my blog is ready to come to an end.
+I organized the box of letters I had written Abby that she so lovingly saved.
+Over the months I have read and re-read each letter that span a decade of the 1990’s.
+Not only are these letters a precious physical belonging but they have also come to represent a larger meaning.
+It is a box of my longing.
 Letter after letter, the theme of longing is strikingly present.
-Longing to be in driftless region of southwest Wisconsin… longing to be near my friend, longing to be in those hills, longing for the independence, year after year, writing after writing.
+Longing to be in driftless region of southwest Wisconsin… longing to be near my friend, longing to be in those god damn magical hills, longing for my independence, year after year, writing after writing.
 It is undeniable.
-The box also included romantic letters from an old love that I must have given her to hold onto.
+The box also included a handful of romantic letters from an old love that I must have given her to hold onto for me.
 She knew all too well that I had a tendency to throw away memorabilia out of anger and pain.
-I am so glad she saved them for me so that now I can remember things differently.
-There was also a letter from a few friends and lovers of hers, photos, cards and some poetic scribblings.
-I had no idea Abby had kept them.
-The shoe box was stuffed, it was black and it was labeled rock and candy.
+I am so glad she saved them for me.
+I can now look back on those days of intensity and heartbreak with an acquired wisdom and maturity.
+Also included were letters from a few friends and lovers of Abby’s, photos, cards and some poetic scribblings.
+The shoe box was stuffed, it was black and labeled “rock and candy.”

 1.Preheat oven to 400.
 Place the beef and half the garlic into a bowl, add curry powder ( I used ground cumin and turmeric) and mix.
 Make into 12 small meatballs and set aside.